tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/index.rst

 annual investment and multi-year regulatory cycles, multi-decade masterplans, with the outer clock set by the five-yearly ACM method decision and the two-yearly investment plan.
 Contractors do much of the hands-on build and maintenance under long-term framework contracts, so they create the bulk of the operational evidence and concentrate access across several systems.
-The consequence that runs through the group is that legitimate work leaves the same traces an intrusion would; what separates them is not the trace but whether the activity was authorised and matches the documented scope.
+The consequence that runs through the group is that the operational record turns on authorisation and scope: the routine and the malicious leave much the same traces, so what the evidence settles is not whether something changed but whether it was allowed to.

 .. toctree::
    :maxdepth: 1